Readers' Favorite Midwest Small-Town Getaways

 - Indiana Dunes.

-Chesterton "Must visit the European Market in the beautiful downtown area and Indiana Dunes State Park.
-Also, lunch on Popolano's patio is a must." – Diane McDougal Massey
+Chesterton "Must visit the European Market in the beautiful downtown area and Indiana Dunes State Park." – Diane McDougal Massey

 Shipshewana “The flea market, Davis mercantile, the soda shop, the blacksmith shop,Yoder's department store—all the great local shops.
 It’s like being sent back in time in a great farmland setting with Amish artistry, humble small-town charm and great home-cooked meals.
 Homemade pies, toys, whirligigs, farmers market goodies.” – Gina Neal